 Of the feed needed for cows and sheep to prosper

-Cows, sheep and pigs play a really important role in sustainable food production because they can turn the plants such as grass and food by-products we can’t eat, into meat and milk for humans, providing high quality protein alongside a range of nutrients we can’t make ourselves.
+Cattle, sheep and pigs play a really important role in sustainable food production because they can turn things like grass and food by-products that we can’t eat, into meat and milk for humans, providing high quality protein alongside a range of nutrients we can’t make ourselves.

-Now, let’s be clear, everything we give to livestock to eat is balanced in nutrients and of good quality, but most of it isn’t food we can eat.
+It’s important to be clear that everything farmers give livestock to eat is balanced in nutrients and of good quality, but most of it isn’t food we can eat.

-For a start, humans get no nourishment from grass (we quite literally don’t have the stomach for it) however cows and sheep very much do.
+For a start, humans get no nourishment from grass (we quite literally don’t have the stomach for it) but cattle and sheep very much do.

-And finally, you’ve got food-processing waste, like pea pods, vegetable peelings, sugar pulp and even spent grain from beer making.
+And finally, there is food-processing waste, like pea pods, vegetable peelings, sugar beet pulp and even spent grain from beer making.
 Cheers!